 Mon–Fri by appointment, Sat 11am–4pm, Sun 1pm–4pm

 The following day Sylvia took me to the Brooklyn Flea Market and I wasn’t entirely blown away by the vendors’ selections.
 The rain may have had a lot to do with it.
 However, I did find this rad authentic 80’s jacket that reminds me of J.J.
 Fad.

 I tried “the mash” from Asia Dog and it goes down as one of the best things I’ve ever eaten.
 Who knew that a chicken dog with jalapeño ketchup and potato chips would be so good.
 I ate two of these damn things!

-I love visiting New York.
-Each time introduces me to something new.
+I love visiting New York because each time I get introduced to something new.
 The energy of the people and city are unmatched, and I am looking forward to my next trip to the Big Apple.